-Transcor Information - The Maine State Police, Troop K currently leases mobile data computers and pays wireless service fees to maintain that connection for the wireless transfer of roadside inspection and crash data from Transcor Information.
+The Maine State Police, Troop K currently leases mobile data computers and pays wireless service fees to maintain that connection for the wireless transfer of roadside inspection and crash data.
 Having real time capability in all vehicles maintains the timely transfer of all vital crash and CMV inspection data.

-The mobile data computer with a wireless modem costs approximately \$11,400 a month x 12 months= \$136,800.
-(This is the charge for Troop K computers only.)
+The mobile data computer with a wireless modem costs approximately \$11,400 a month x 12 months= \$136,800 (This is the charge for Troop K computers only.

-IIS - (Intelligent Imaging Systems Inc) Maintenance for E-Screening Systems in Maine: maintenance fees for the upkeep of our escreening systems in Kittery (I-95SB) and York (I-95NB) and one new by-pass route.
-The cost of this maintenance is estimated at \$75,000
+Maintenance for E-Screening Systems in Maine: maintenance fees for the upkeep of our e-screening systems in Kittery (I-95SB) and York (I-95NB).

-Iteris -Annual Maintenance for Credentialing (CVIEW) Applications: maintenance fees for our credentialing CVIEW systems has an estimated cost of \$81,034.
+Maintenance for Credentialing (CVIEW) Applications: maintenance fees for our credentialing CVIEW systems

-Explore Information Services LLC ...
-Annual Maintenance cost for IRP (International Registration Plan) and IFTA (International Fuel Tax Agreement) \$189,247.
+Maintenance for the IRP (International Registration Plan) and IFTA (International Fuel Tax Agreement)

-IRP Annual Dues (Program for the collection and distribution of registration revenue between member states and Canadian provinces.) \$11,600.
+IRP Annual Dues (Program for the collection and distribution of registration revenue between member states and Canadian provinces.)

-IFTA (International Fuel Tax Association Inc annual Dues (Program for the fuel tax collection and sharing agreement for the redistribution of fuel taxes paid by interstate commercial carriers. \$17,000.
+IFTA Annual Dues (Program for the fuel tax collection and sharing agreement for the redistribution of fuel taxes paid by interstate commercial carriers.